 Norm has been with Fiscal Realities since 2007.
 He conducts in statistical analysis, systems analysis, strategy development, technical writing, research and curriculum development related to First Nations economics, jurisdiction, taxation and public policy.
 Norm has written and contributed to several publications on First Nations market history, fiscal relationships and economic development.
 Norm has an MBA with an Economics and Finance focus from Thompson Rivers University.

 Ed has been with Fiscal Realities since May 2021.
 He conducts economic, financial and statistical analysis as well as economic research.
 Ed holds a BSc (Joint major Mathematics/ Economics with a minor in Management) and an MSc in Environmental Economics and Management from Thompson Rivers University.

 Amlan has been with Fiscal Realities Economists since 2021.
-He is a recent graduate with a Bachelor of Computing Science Degree from Thompson Rivers University who has experience in Dynamic Application Development, Database Design and AI(ML) Model development.
-Solving complex technical problems for FR with a creative solution, backend infrastructure and algorithms development, data analysis, and database management are his day-to-day responsibilities.
+He is a Bachelor of Computing Science graduate from Thompson Rivers University with experience in dynamic application development, PWA, database design and AI(ML) model development.
+Since joining, he has provided adequate technical solutions to FR information management and data-related projects.
+His responsibilities are solving complex technical problems with a creative solution, backend infrastructure development and algorithms development, data analysis, and database management.